West Penn PowerAssistance and Service Programs - Help Paying Your Bill

-PCAP helps residential customers maintain electric service and eliminate their past-due balance.
-PCAP offers a reduced bill that is based on a percentage of income and debt forgiveness.
+PCAP helps residential customers maintain electric service and eliminate their past-due balance by offering a reduced bill that is based on a percentage of income and debt forgiveness.
 Debt forgiveness credits are applied directly to participants' electric service accounts in recognition of payments that are made on time and paid in-full.
 PCAP participants also are automatically enrolled in the Equal Payment Plan (EPP) – a budget plan that provides the ability to make consistent monthly payments.
 Enrollment in the EPP is a requirement for PCAP.

 1. Improve ability to make a payment

 3. Reduce electric account debt

 PCAP is administered by Human Services staff members and community-based organizations.
 There are household income requirements and other program qualifications.

 - Low-Income Home Energy Assistance Program (LIHEAP) -- www.compass.state.pa.us* or 1-866-857-7095